Market Design for Capacity Sharing in Networks

-In this section, we generalize the equilibrium existence and computation results to general networks with multiple origin-destination pairs and agents with heterogeneous disutilities of trip sharing.
-We first show that the equilibrium computation is NP-hard (even for series-parallel networks).
-We develop an exact (but exponential-time) branch-and-price algorithm that utilizes the insights from the setting with identical disutilities.
+In this section, we generalize the equilibrium existence and computation results to general networks with multiple sources and sinks and agents with heterogeneous capacity sharing disutilities.
+We discuss extensions on the pricing mechanism such that the equilibrium still exists in the general setting.
+We include an equilibrium computation algorithm in Appendix \ref{apx:multi}.
+Additionally, in Appendix \ref{subsec:numerical}, we demonstrate the effectiveness of this algorithm in computing equilibrium in a general setting through a numerical experiment on carpool pricing, using data collected from the California Bay Area.

-The set of all agents $M$ is partitioned into a finite number of subsets $\{M_i\}_{i \in I}$, where agents in different subsets are associated with different origin destination pairs and trip sharing disutilities.
+For simplicity, we still consider the static model but all results can be extended to the multi-period model as in Section \ref{subsec:extension_1}.
+In this generalized setting, the set of all agents $M$ is partitioned into a finite number of populations $\{M_i\}_{i \in I}$, where agents in different populations are associated with different source-sink pairs and capacity sharing disutilities.
 For each $i \in I$, we denote the set of routes connecting the origin and destination as $R_i$.
-Theorem \ref{theorem:sp} and Examples \ref{ex:wheatstone} -- \ref{ex:carpool} demonstrate that market equilibrium may not exist in the general setting.
+Examples \ref{ex:wheatstone} -- \ref{ex:carpool} demonstrate that market equilibrium may not exist in the general setting.